lucasklaassen/integer-test/api/README.md

 ---

+### Installing local dynamodb

+To install the local version of dynamodb run the following command: `./node_modules/.bin/sls dynamodb install`

 ### Running serverless offline

 To run the app: `npm start`.
-This will run the app locally on http://localhost:3000/
+This will run the app locally on http://localhost:3000/ and dynamodb on http://localhost:8000/

 ## Adding environment variables